rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 - **Crítico:** 20/3x
 ___

 A beam of crackling, blue energy lances out toward a creature within range, forming a sustained arc of lightning between you and the target.
+Make a ranged spell attack against that creature.
+On a hit, the target takes 1d12 lightning damage, and on the end of each of your turns for the duration, you deal 1d12 lightning damage to the target automatically.
+The spell ends if the target is ever outside the spell’s range or if it has total cover from you.

+- **+1PM:** increase the initial damage by +1d12.

+### Wither and Bloom  (2 MP)
+<div class="spell-tags">occult curse unholy recovery sacred decay necrotic</div>

+*2nd Circle*
+- **Execução:** padrão
+- **Alcance:** 12sqr
+- **Alvo:** ponto (raio de 2sqr)
+- **Duração:** imediata
-- **cost:** description.
+- **Resistência:** CON
+___

+You invoke both death and life upon a 10-foot-radius sphere centered on a point within range.
+Each creature of your choice in that area must make a Constitution saving throw, taking 2d6 necrotic damage on a failed save, or half as much damage on a successful one.
+Nonmagical vegetation in that area withers.

+In addition, one creature of your choice in that area can regain HP equal to their level.

+- **+2PM:** Aumente o dano em +1d6.
+- **+2PM:** Escolha uma criatura a mais para recuperar HP.

 ### Word of Radiance (0 MP)
 <div class="spell-tags">holy sacred radiant energy speech no-trickery</div>